The Impact of High Cholesterol on Wound Healing

 What is Cholesterol?

 There are two types of cholesterol: low-density lipoprotein (LDL), also known as “bad” cholesterol, and high-density lipoprotein (HDL) or “good” cholesterol.
 Too much LDL cholesterol is bad because it can create blockages in our blood vessels, restricting blood flow.
 HDL cholesterol is good because it binds to excess bad cholesterol in our blood, bringing it to our liver to be eliminated as waste.
+Maintaining a healthy balance between LDL and HDL cholesterol is crucial for overall health and proper wound healing.

 Healthy Living